Pagoda (Reading, Pennsylvania)

 The Reading Pagoda is a novelty building, built atop the south end of Mount Penn overlooking Reading, Pennsylvania, United States.
 It has been a symbol of the city for more than a century.

 History

-Completed in 1908 at a cost of $50,000, this pagoda was intended to be the hotel/restaurant centerpiece of a luxury resort.
+The pagoda was completed in 1908 at a cost of $50,000, intended to be the hotel/restaurant centerpiece of a luxury resort.
 When plans for the rest of the resort were abandoned, the 7-story wooden building on 10 acre of land was donated to Reading in 1911.
-It is now part of the Mount Penn Preserve, 1595 acre of municipally owned land.
+It is now part of the municipally owned 1595 acre Mount Penn Preserve.